 Results of the Scholastic Aptitude Test (SAT 1) or the American College Testing Program (ACT).
 Scores should be sent to Pratt Institute.
 To ensure that we receive scores by our posted deadlines, take the tests as early as possible but no later than one month before the application deadline.
 Please be sure to have your scores sent directly to Pratt.
 Please do not request that scores be rushed.

-- International students may submit the TOEFL, IELTS or PTE instead of the SAT/ACT.
+- International students may submit the TOEFL, IELTS or PTE instead of the SAT/ACT, however we encourage them to submit both an English proficiency test and the SAT.
 International students whose first language is English may be waived from the TOEFL, IELTS or PTE but must submit the SAT or ACT instead.
 The TOEFL test minimum score is 71.
 The IELTS test minimum score is 6.

 Students who have been out of high school for five or more years are not required to submit the SAT or ACT but international applicants must submit a TOEFL, IELTS or PTE.